All Episodes

 I'm not letting Ukraine go.

-And somehow our friends on the right that includes me sometimes we don't look at the big picture and how much is at stake for our children and future generations and we stand there and get so committed to being respectable and not trying to to to get in the fight and get bloodied up a little bit that we let these things go that the left does that are absolutely off the charts in terms of corruption.
+And we stand there and get so committed to being respectable and not trying to get in the fight and get bloodied up a little bit that we let these things go that the left does that are absolutely off the charts in terms of corruption.

-So I'm glad that you're doing what you're doing and and I hope somehow that we've catalyzed a little closer scrutiny to all of this.
+So I'm glad that you're doing what you're doing, and I hope somehow that we've catalyzed a little closer scrutiny to all of this.

 Thank you, Sean.

-And so I feel very welcome here and you should too.
+So I feel very welcome here, and you should too.

-You know what all I want to do is I want to get away and and live in in a place like Montana.
+I'm going to tell you, when I one day, when my time has come to go off into the pasture and retire, you know what, all I want to do is I want to get away and live in a place like Montana.

 I'll just go away.